DanCouper/es6-module-starter/README.md

 - This [natch] has breaking changes from the pre-v1.0.0 `es6-module-starter`: the test framework and coverage tool have been changed.
 The API is near-identical, but be aware of this.
 - On OSx, I had permissions issues when trying to run AVA.
 Fixed by `sudo chown`ing the file AVA writes to in my user root `.config/` folder; not sure if this is just my setup or not, but be aware.
-- ESLint has not been given many config options; this means it will throw up errors (for example, if Plato is run on the example code, 3 violations are shown, none of which are ctually violations). **Add sensible defaults.**
+- ESLint has not been given many config options; this means it will throw up errors (for example, if Plato is run on the example code, 3 violations are shown, none of which are actually violations). **Add sensible defaults.**

 ## Prior Art